bigfix/developer.bigfix.com/site/reference/types/string.md

 # dd &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;dd&amp;gt; (definition) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;dd&lt; (definition) tag modified by the first given string.

 # dd of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;dd&amp;gt; (definition) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;dd&lt; (definition) tag.

 # debian package version &lt;string&gt; : debian package version